ilyakashtelyan/pmc-docs/docs/source/roles.rst

 Author
 ------
-The corresponding author of the manuscript takes on this role
+The corresponding author of the manuscript takes on this role.

-.. note:: JPS currently supports only one corresponding author per manuscript During the workflow, we interact with the author multiple times.
+.. note:: JPS currently supports only one corresponding author per manuscript

+During the workflow, we interact with the author multiple times.
 Signing documents permitting us to publish the paper, paying the publication fees, reviewing manuscript proofs and answering our questions are all author's responsibilities.